 - Prepare an 8×8 baking pan by lightly spraying, and then lining with foil or parchment with longer overhanging edges so you can lift out the finished fudge for cutting.

-- Put the nuts on a dry baking pan and toast for 15 minutes, tossing the nuts once during baking.
+- Put the nuts on a dry baking pan and toast in preheated oven for 15 minutes, tossing the nuts once during baking.
 Remove and allow to cool.
 Rub the nuts in a clean dishtowel to remove the skins before giving them a rough chop.

 - Pour the condensed milk into a large microwavable bowl (or in a saucepan on the stove.)
 Don't bother to scrape every last bit out of the can.
 Microwave for 1 1/2 minutes on high power, or until the milk is bubbling.